PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

     * 1 Bolt pistol & 3 frag or krak grenades
     * 1 Plasma pistol & 1 stub gun or stub automatic
   * You can choose 1 from the following list:
-    * Autogun with fire selector, and 2 clips from the following list: Ignis Rounds, Penitrator Rounds (Rights of Battle pg140)
+    * Autogun with fire selector, and 2 clips from the following list: Ignis Rounds, Penetrator Rounds (Rights of Battle pg140)
     * Bolt gun
-    * Combat shotgun with fire selector, and 2 clips from the following list: Breaching Rounds, Ignis Rounds, Penitrator Rounds, Shredder Rounds, Slug Rounds (Rights of Battle pg140)
+    * Combat shotgun with fire selector, and 2 clips from the following list: Breaching Rounds, Ignis Rounds, Penetrator Rounds, Shredder Rounds, Slug Rounds (Rights of Battle pg140)
     * 3 frag of krak grenades or fire bombs
     * 1 web grenade